richardp6889/sep10-freedom-project/tool/learning-log.md

 Animation is still on my mind and is something I will work on.
 As of now the only thing I have done is watch a few videos for animation.

 04/02/2024
+Something I did this week was using the animation on a set of objects that move in a circular motion

 <!--